infinitaslearning/ddia-study-group/pages/chapter-2-2.md

 <br>

-Mentioned in the book because even if useful only mentioned with semantic web, SPARQL is actually a very powerful language that can be used with any triple store.
+Mentioned in the book because even if usually only mentioned with semantic web, SPARQL is actually a very powerful language that can be used with any triple store.

 ---